Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Discussion

 Second, it is important to note that \ac{SSI} and blockchain technologies are characterized by open-source software philosophies and are often freely available.
-Moreover, the respective technologies do not include a central, controlling party by design.
-Therefore, the stakeholders need to establish adequate governance structures to ensure the creation of a functioning ecosystem, including secure processes outside of the technical system proposed.
+Moreover, the respective technologies do not include a centralized, controlling party by design.
+Therefore, the stakeholders need to establish adequate governance structures to ensure the creation of a functioning ecosystem, including secure processes outside of the technical system proposed~\citep{schlatt2021designing}.
 In the context of prescriptions, the central entities in the respective communities could take up important roles in this regard.
 For example, stakeholders must agree on mechanisms for certifying doctors or the attributes including their data types specified in \ac{e-prescription} \acp{VC}.
-Due to the technical nature of this publication, we omitted recommendations about governance; however, valuable work on this topic exists, both in the realm of blockchain technology~\cite{beck2018blockchain} and \ac{SSI}~\cite{joosten2021ssigovernance}.
+In this paper, we focus on the technical design, since there is valuable related work on governance, both in the realm of blockchain technology~\cite{beck2018blockchain} and \ac{SSI}~\cite{joosten2021ssigovernance}.

 Third, prior research indicates that the acceptance and usefulness of \acp{e-prescription} increases when the required functionalities are embedded in a larger ecosystem~\cite{tamblyn2006development}.
 This could, for example, include generic systems for managing and exchanging patient health data.
-To this end, the generic nature of the components used in \ac{SSI} systems can provide several promising opportunities.
+To this end, the generic nature of the components used in \ac{SSI} systems can provide several promising opportunities~\cite{Guggenberger2022Accept}.
 Network effects can occur through the interplay of a \ac{VC}-based \ac{e-prescription} with other \acp{VC} such as digital insurance cards, ID cards, or vaccination credentials.
-Thereby, the mutual utility of such \ac{VC} can be improved, making the \ac{e-prescription} framework even versatile, e.\,g. for a proof of identity in telemedicine, communicating with an insurance company, or digitizing the reimbursement process for prescriptions.
+Thereby, the mutual utility of such \ac{VC} can be improved, making the \ac{e-prescription} framework even more versatile, e.\,g. for a proof of identity in telemedicine, communicating with an insurance company, or digitizing the reimbursement process for prescriptions.